Editor’s note: this list has been freshly updated for 2026!

 Relume Library cover

-The Relume Library Figma Kit is amazing for when you want to quickly put together page layouts.
+The Relume Figma Kit is amazing for when you want to quickly put together page layouts.

 It has hundreds of common section layouts that you can stack together like Lego.